SAP-samples/cloud-cf-espm/README.md

 # Description

 ESPM application has 2 underlying applications
-- webshop: this application is a webshopping app, which does have any authentication
+- webshop: this application is a webshopping app, which does not have any authentication.
 - retailer: this application is used by a retailer to manage stocks, approve/reject sales orders.
-We use authentication here
+We use authentication here.

 For more details about the project, please refer to https://github.com/SAP/cloud-espm-v2